sradc/sradc.github.io/_posts/2023-09-25-reversal-curse.md

 > Maggie Grace<br>
 > Q: A parent of X is Bob Bill.
 Who is X?

-Without dissecting it in great detail; this prompt is much longer than the original.
-It tells the model to guess.
-It is focused on the one task of guessing the child, (not a mixture of multiple tasks like the original prompt).
-And it uses the fill in X formulation.
+Without dissecting it in great detail: it tells the model to guess, it only contains examples for the task at hand, it contains much more examples, and it uses the fill in X formulation.

 The first prompt I tried was this: